carpentries-incubator/gap-lesson/_episodes/03-func.md

 ~~~
 {: .output}

-In the example of using `Read`, new GAP session was started to make it clear
+In this example of using `Read`, a new GAP session was started to make it clear
 that `AvgOrdOfGroup` did not exist before the call of `Read` and was loaded
 from the file.
 However, a file with a function like this could be read multiple
 times in the same GAP session (later you will see cases when re-reading a